Tint Simulator

 How dark can my window tint be ?

 Every car owner fancies their cars to be aesthetically as pleasing as possible.
-There are numerous options available to achieve this but window tinting is the most desirable, mainly because it is budget-friendly as it only demands a frugal sum of money.
+There are numerous options available to achieve this, but window tinting is the most desirable, mainly because it is budget-friendly and only demands a frugal sum of money.
 Sounds good, right?
-For this reason, window tinting in orlando fl is one of the best options for car owners to consider.
+For this reason, window tinting in Orlando FL is one of the best options for car owners to consider.
 Its benefits are:

-All car’s windows are already tinted prior to you buying it, factory policy dictates that windows are tinted for safety reasons but it is quite negligible so you won’t even notice it.
+All car’s windows are already tinted prior to you buying it, factory policy dictates that windows are tinted for safety reasons but it is quite negligible, so you won’t even notice it.
 If you opt to tint your windows, you can either have it installed by a professional or you can do it yourself.
-Whichever the case, the final look of your car will be changed drastically from its original dull and boring façade to the cool and eye-catchy piece of machinery.
+Whichever the case, your car’s final look will be changed drastically from its original dull and boring façade to the cool and eye-catching piece of machinery.

 How Much Tint Can I Apply Legally?

 Each state has their own set of laws in regulating the amount of tint in a car.
 The general rule of thumb dictates that the driver and passenger front windows be tinted lighter while the rear passenger side and rear windows can be tinted darker.
-There are two reasons behind this, firstly, the driver must receive enough visible light to be able to drive safely at night.
-Also, to avoid opaque vision on the side mirrors which will make it hard for drivers to maneuver properly.
+There are two reasons behind this.
+Firstly, the driver must receive enough visible light to drive safely at night.
+Also, avoid opaque vision on the side mirrors, making it hard for drivers to manoeuvre properly.

-Lastly, law enforcement authorities are actively looking for cars that have dark tints.
+Lastly, law enforcement authorities are actively looking for cars with dark tints.
 They will pull you over if they believe that the windows are tinted too dark and measure the tint levels on the spot using a specified tool.
-If the tint level exceeded the allowable level as prescribed by law, they will either have it removed or you pay a hefty fine.
-Nevertheless, it is better to be familiar with the allowable tint levels just to be safe .
-Llumar window tint has different level to stay within the law .
+If the tint level exceeds the allowable level as prescribed by law, they will either have it removed or you will pay a hefty fine.
+Nevertheless, it is better to be familiar with the allowable tint levels just to be safe.
+Llumar window tint has different levels to stay within the law.

 Maximum Tint Levels Allowed by Each State

-Before outlining the exact allowable tint levels as prescribed by each state, you need to familiarize yourself with the jargons used to avoid confusion.
+Before outlining the exact allowable tint levels prescribed by each state, you need to familiarize yourself with the jargon used to avoid confusion.
 Here are some important notes to consider:

 All percentages indicated represents the tint’s VLT rating or how dark the tint is

-Limo tint bands refer to the strip of dark tint just below the roof line of the windshield and just above the visor which is typically four (4) to six (6) inches
+Limo tint bands refer to the dark tint strip just below the windshield’s roof line and just above the visor, typically four (4) to six (6) inches.

 Front side windows are the windows beside the driver and front passenger